-As COVID‑19 continues to spread around the world, it is now reaching the countries most vulnerable to its health and economic impact.
+COVID‑19 continues to spread around the world, including within the countries most vulnerable to its health and economic impact.
 People fleeing conflict, living in poverty or without access to healthcare face the greatest risk from this pandemic.
 Countries with effective health systems are in a much better position to monitor, identify, and treat those with the virus, as well as to trace exposure and prevent its spread.
 We are most concerned with the potential devastating effects on the world’s most vulnerable populations, including refugees and migrant populations in countries ravaged by conflict or for other reasons lack well-functioning health infrastructure.

 As countries maintain varying types of lockdown and it becomes harder for international aid to reach people who most need humanitarian assistance, Mercy Corps’ teams are already on the ground.
 Our teams are in more than 40 countries in the Americas, Africa, Middle East and Asia, helping communities to prepare for and protect against the Coronavirus pandemic.
 We’re working to help many communities protect themselves against the spread of infectious disease by providing accurate information and resources for safe handwashing.